-Full preferential voting (FPV) means marking every box on the ballot paper in your preferred order.
-If every square is not marked your vote will be deemed informal and unable to be counted to contribute towards determining the election result.
+Full preferential voting (FPV) means numbering every box on the ballot paper in your preferred order.
+If every square is not numbered, your vote could be deemed informal and may not be counted.

-- placing a one (1) in the box beside your first preference,
+- place a one (1) in the box beside your first preference;

-- a three (3) in the box beside your third preference, and so on until all boxes have been numbered.
+- a three (3) in the box beside your third preference; and

 - continue numbering until all of the boxes are numbered.

 Voting instructions are always on the ballot paper and should be read carefully.

 See our Multilingual Guide (PDF, 2.0 MB) for step-by-step voting instructions in 27 languages.

 - The first step is checking each vote is formal by ensuring all the boxes are properly numbered on the ballot paper.

 - Polling officials then count first preferences by looking for the number one (1) next to a candidate’s name and allocating the vote to that person.